 - While married to Miller, Monroe attempted to have a baby.
 She unfortunately suffered an ectopic pregnancy and a miscarriage.

 - Her weight fluctuated so much during the filming of The Prince and the Showgirl that the costume designer had to create identical dresses in several sizes.

 - Monroe’s funeral was open casket.
 She wore an apple green Pucci dress and a platinum wig.

 - In 1950, her agent talked her into and paid for her to have two plastic surgeries: a tip rhinoplasty and a chin implant.

 - Monroe wrote her autobiography My Story at the height of her career, but it was published a decade after she passed.

 - Veronica Hamel purchased Monroe’s house in 1972.
 She said that when she was renovating she came across an extensive system of wire-taps.

 - While she was filming Let’s Make Love, her no-shows added 28 days, adding $1 million to the budget.

-Marilyn Monroe will never be forgotten.
-Her voice will carry on through the films she made and through the very meaningful things she said.
-Her inspiring words are still as meaningful today as they were 50 years ago.
+Marilyn Monroe’s voice carries on through the films she made and the very meaningful things she said.
+Her insights are still as meaningful today as they were 50 years ago.